onzfonz/comp227/src/content/3/en/part3a.md

 })
 ```

-The code uses the *createServer* method of the [http](https://nodejs.org/docs/latest-v8.x/api/http.html) module to create a new web server.
+The code uses the `createServer` method of the [http](https://nodejs.org/docs/latest-v8.x/api/http.html) module to create a new web server.
-An <i>event handler</i> is registered to the server that is called <i>every time</i> an HTTP request is made to the server's address <http://localhost:3001>.
+An **event handler** is registered to the server that is called *every time* an HTTP request is made to the server's address <http://localhost:3001>.

-The request is responded to with the status code 200, with the <i>Content-Type</i> header set to <i>text/plain</i>, and the content of the site to be returned set to <i>Hello World</i>.
+The request is responded to with the status code 200, with the `Content-Type` header set to `text/plain`, and the content of the site to be returned set to `Hello World`.

-The last rows bind the http server assigned to the *app* variable, to listen to HTTP requests sent to port 3001:
+The last rows bind the http server assigned to the `app` variable, to listen to HTTP requests sent to port 3001:

 ```js
 const PORT = 3001